ali3nnn/alexbarbu/README.md

 - 📚 When I'm not reading about new technology, I enjoy reading books on personal, spiritual, and professional development.

-- 💻 I'm currently learning Kubernetes
+- 💻 I'm currently learning Kubernetes and AWS Cloud

 - ⚡ Fun fact: I like snowboarding more than skiing.